glpi-project/glpi/README.txt

 1) Use your favorite browser to get the address http://yourserver/glpi/

-2) Select your favorite langagea and click on « ok ».
+2) Select your favorite langage and click on « ok ».

 3) Click on  « update ».